AlcibiadesCleinias/telegram-phd-bot/README.md

 - send OPENAI completion to priority chats
 - log other messages

+# OpenAI Respons
+It responses when
+- chat id in a list,
+- text length > 350 symbols,
+- ends with ('...', '..', ':'),
+- with bot mentioned,
+- replied on a bot message,
+- text with question mark (?)

 # Run
 Prepare `.env` as in `.example.env` and start with docker compose orchestrator.
 ## Cronjob